 Practical and philosophical issues supporting the inclusion of children and adults with disabilities in mainstream educational and community settings, supported by examples from education systems in New Zealand and elsewhere.

 If you are interested in learning about socially just education for all students, and in particular for those who are disabled, EDUC 313 may be of relevance to you.
-The paper provides students with opportunities to examine their values and beliefs about human beings, rights, learning and teaching and consider ways of teaching that are respectful of and responsive to the diversity of learners in today's schools and early childhood contexts.
+The paper will provide you with opportunities to examine your values and beliefs about human beings, rights, learning and teaching and consider ways of teaching that are respectful of and responsive to the diversity of learners in today's schools and early childhood contexts.
+You will learn about practical and philosophical issues supporting the inclusion of children and adults with disabilities in local educational and community settings, supported by examples from education systems in New Zealand and elsewhere.

 |Paper title||Inclusive Education|